Sandling, Maidstone: The Hospitium or Boxley Abbey Barn

 The term hospitium was used across Europe in the Middle Ages to refer to a building or complex of buildings attached to a monastery, where pilgrims and other lesser guests could find hospitality, including dormitory-based accommodation.

-Boxley Abbey's Grade 1-listed Hospitium is 186 feet (57 m) long and was built in the late 13th or early 14th century.
+Boxley Abbey's Grade I listed Hospitium is 186 feet (57 m) long and was built in the late 13th or early 14th century.
 It is constructed of Kentish ragstone with two storeys and a plain tiled gable roof and was later used as a tithe barn.

 The building is on the Historic England Heritage at Risk Register and is included as part of the Scheduled monument that covers Boxley Abbey.

 St Andrew's Chapel

 The gatehouse chapel of St Andrew's in Sandling is a Grade II* listed building that dates back to 1484.

 It sits 275m south-west of Boxley Abbey's inner gatehouse and most likely served people living or staying outside the boundary, and those not permitted within, such as women and the poor.

 It may have been used by people on pilgrimage.
 Boxley Abbey is on the route of the Pilgrims Way to Canterbury, one of the most important pilgrimage sites in England at the time.

 Boxley Abbey and St Andrew's would have been destinations in their own right, however.
 St Andrew's may have housed the supposed finger of Andrew the Apostle, inlaid heavily with silver, that was displayed at Boxley Abbey.
 The building still has squints to the north and south that would have allowed glimpses of the relic from outside.

 St Andrew's Chapel was purchased by the Society for the Protection of Ancient Buildings (SPAB) in 2018.